techiediaries/techiediaries/_posts/2020/angular-9/httpclient/2019-12-22-angular-9-8-url-query-parameters-with-httpparams-and-fromstring.md

 ## Step 1 - Generating and Implementing an Angular 9 Example Service

-Head back to your terminal, navigate to your project's directory and run the following command to generate a service:
+Head back to your terminal, navigate to your project's directory and run the following command to generate an [Angular service](https://www.techiediaries.com/angular-services/):

 ```bash
 $ ng generate service example